Polynomial Stein operators: a noncommutative algebra perspective: Further proofs

 {{\bf{Proof of Proposition \ref{prop4.5}.}}} The case $m=1$ corresponds to the classical standard Gaussian Stein operator $\partial-x$, so we focus on the case $m\geq2$.
 Recall that $L_m=\partial^m-H_m(x)$.
 Then applying the mapping $\mathcal{L}_m=\Psi(L_m)$ we have that $\mathcal{L}_m=\mathrm{i}^mt^m-H_m(-\mathrm{i}\partial)$, and $\mathcal{L}_m\in\mathrm{Ann}_{A_1(\mathbb{C})}(\varphi_N)$.
 We shall employ the technique for proving sufficiency of Stein characterisations from our recent paper \cite{a-g-g-Stein-charactrization} to prove that $\mathrm{Ker}(\mathcal{L}_m)\cap \widehat{\mathcal{P}} (\R) =\{e^{-t^2/2}\}$ for $m=2,3$ under no additional assumptions on the random variable $X$, and for $m\geq4$ under the assumption that the random variable $X$ is symmetric and has an infinitely divisible distribution.

 Consider the ODE

 This ODE has an essential singularity at $t=\infty$, and so we seek asymptotic approximations for the solutions using the ansatz $\varphi(t)=e^{S(1/t)}$.
-Using this ansatz and the method of dominate balance (see \cite[Chapter 3]{bender} for a detailed account of this method) we deduce that, as $t\rightarrow\infty$,
+Using this ansatz and the method of dominate balance (see \cite[Chapter 3]{bender} for a detailed account of this method) we deduce that $S'(1/t))^m\sim t^{3m}$, as $t\rightarrow\infty$.
+We thus deduce that there are $m$ linearly independent solutions to the ODE (\ref{ode}) with the following asymptotic behaviour as $t\rightarrow\infty$,